muhdfahees-fa/CICD_Pipeline_project/README.md

 | `GCS_BUCKET_NAME`    | GCS bucket for Trivy reports |
 | `SLACK_BOT_TOKEN`    | Optional Slack bot token for notifications |

+Put service account JSON in the same folder as terraform-key.json.
+That service account must have enough rights to: enable APIs (roles/serviceusage.serviceUsageAdmin or project owner)

+create networks, subnets, GKE clusters, node pools and IAM (compute & container admin, network admin).
+For production, follow least privilege patterns.

+Initialize and apply:

+terraform init
+terraform apply

+After apply completes, run the kubeconfig command printed by the kubeconfig_command output or:

+gcloud container clusters get-credentials terraform-gke-cluster --region asia-south1 --project firm-pentameter-475405-i2 kubectl get nodes kubectl get svc -n ingress-nginx

+Wait a minute or two for the LoadBalancer IP to appear.
+You can check the output ingress_service_external_ips or kubectl get svc -n ingress-nginx until the EXTERNAL-IP is assigned.

 ---

 ## Docker Setup and Usage